top of page

 A Journey of Transformation

-Why Spiritual Direction... because spiritual direction transformed my life when I needed it most.
+Why Spiritual Direction... because Spiritual Direction transformed my life when I needed it most.
 In one of my lowest moments, I finally raised my 'surrender flag' (literally, raised my hands!) and opened myself to the gift of spiritual directors and spiritual mentors.
 They walked with me as I faced the pain I had buried for far too long: overwhelming grief, stress, trauma, shame, anxiety, fear.
-All of it held behind protective armor I believed would keep me safe.
-Something about the way they held space helped soften what felt impossible to face.
-That’s when I slowly began reclaiming the parts of myself I had lost.
-Still, it was two defining moments that drew me deeper into this sacred path.
-The 'First Invitation' was naming the wound.
+All of it had been held behind protective armor I believed would keep me safe.
+There was something about the way they held space helped soften what felt impossible to face.
+Slowly began reclaiming parts of myself I had lost along the way.
+Still, it was two defining invitations that drew me deeply into this sacred path.
+The 'First Invitation' was the courage to name the wound.
 It began through a dream… unsettling and deeply embarrassing.
-It forced me to confront my own sexual brokenness, as if something buried in my soul had surfaced without warning.
-I tried everything to make it go away... prayer, healing services, repentance, striving.
-Still, the thoughts lingered.
+Something buried in my soul surfaced without warning, forcing me to confront my own sexual brokenness.
+I tried everything to make it go away: prayer, healing services, repentance, striving.
+Yet the thoughts lingered.
 Shame whispered that I was beyond help.
 When I finally shared this with a trusted spiritual companion, her response surprised me.
 Instead of condemnation, she offered compassion and said simply, “Cynthia, you’ve been wounded.
 Those words settled into my body like truth I had been afraid to claim.
 I wasn’t defective.
 I wasn’t beyond repair.
 I was wounded.
 And Jesus, the Wounded Healer, was not turning away.
 He was inviting me into restoration.
-That moment became the beginning of my interior work toward sustainable freedom.
+That moment marked the beginning of my interior work toward sustainable freedom.
 The 'Second Invitation' was wrestling with justice.
 It was a defining moment emerged through my own family story.
 My auntie, a fierce civil rights advocate for African American nurses, worked alongside Dr. Martin Luther King Jr. to break barriers in the medical field.
 She fought for equity, dignity, and spaces where Black nurses could thrive.
 Yet in her final years, I witnessed exhaustion, disappointment, and the heavy cost of battles fought without the rest she deserved.
 I struggled with God.
 More honestly, I raged.
-My anger echoed the story of Hagar, an enslaved Egyptian immigrant woman cast into the wilderness, unseen and discarded.
-I could not reconcile what I was witnessing with the version of faith I had inherited, a faith entangled with colonial ideals and nationalistic identity, promising ease for the faithful while ignoring the wounds of the marginalized.
+My anger mirrored parts of the story of Hagar, an enslaved Egyptian immigrant woman cast into the wilderness, unseen and discarded.
+I could not reconcile what I was witnessing with the version of faith I had inherited: a faith entangled with colonial ideals and nationalistic identity, promising ease for the faithful while overlooking the wounds of the marginalized and oppressed.
 It was not the faith of Jesus.
-It was a theological derailment dressed in religious language, masking injustice while silencing the cries of the wounded.
+It was a theological derailment clothed in religious language, masking injustice while silencing the cries of the wounded.
 Yet in that wilderness, Hagar helped me see my own pain differently.
-I was drawn back to the justice of God... not a justice that promises comfort or reward, but the embodied presence of a God who sees, who stays close, who does not abandon the wounded.
+I was drawn back to the justice of God... not a justice formed by prosperity logic or merit, but the embodied presence of a God who sees, who stays close, who does not abandon the wounded.
 Like Hagar, I had felt dismissed and unseen.
-And still, my anger did not disqualify me.
+Still, my anger did not disqualify me.
 It became a doorway... into lament, into righteous grief, into deeper truth.
-Even there, God was inviting me further: not only to grieve injustice, but to gently confront my own unexamined desires and instincts, the ones that could quietly mirror the very systems I longed to dismantle.
+Even there, God was inviting me further: not only to grieve injustice, but to gently confront my own unexamined desires and instincts, the ones that could subtly mirror the very systems I longed to dismantle.

 The Power of Spiritual Direction & Strength in Surrender

-As I allowed myself to move through the process... naming grief, embracing the 'clean pain', letting truth rise... something shifted.
-A liberation I had been longing for began to take root.
+As I allowed myself to move through the process... naming grief, embracing what some clinicians and wellness practitioners refer to as 'clean pain', and letting truth rise... something emerged.
+A liberation I had longed for, often without language, started to take root.

-Slowly, freedom unraveled patterns that had quietly kept me bound: ways of thinking and reacting shaped by fear, control, and longings I hadn’t known how to name.
-I began to notice how these forces had shaped my imagination and decisions without my awareness.
-And yet, in trusting the Healer, I found a new anchor.
-I was being redeemed not only from pain, but from a kind of inner captivity.
+Slowly, freedom unraveled patterns that had subtly kept me captive: ways of thinking and reacting shaped by fear, control, and longings I hadn’t yet known how to name.
+I became aware how these forces had shaped my imagination and guided my decisions beneath the surface.
+And yet, as I entrusted myself to the Healer, I found a steadier anchor.
+I was being redeemed not only from pain, but from a kind of inner captivity I had learned to survive.

-I learned to honor my body as God’s image.
+I learned to honor my body as bearing God’s image.

 To discover unexpected strength through lament.

-I was being freed into a new way of living... new habits, new thought patterns, and a renewed imagination shaped by Love, not fear.
+I was being freed into a new way of living... new habits, renewed thought patterns, and an imagination reshaped by Love rather than fear.

 Purpose in Spiritual Direction & Networks of Freedom